 3. Understand the Public Procurement System

 What is usually called the procurement process or cycle is really a procurement system made up of different (sub) processes that are completed in successive stages.
-It is important for you to learn all of the processes in which you will be involved and especially those for which you are responsible.
+It is important for you to learn all of the processes (and sub-processes) in which you will be involved, especially those for which you are responsible.

 Some important processes you need to learn are the:

 - procurement requisitioning process

 - Bidding and selection process

 - Procurement requisitions